msramalho/SigTools/README.md

  - V1.8
     - Minor updates on the overlaping classes
     - One-click Outlook.com integration for all extractors 🎉 (only for non-beta Outlook).
 All props go to [@fabiodrg666](https://github.com/fabiodrg666)
+    - .1 - bug fix in overlaping classes